ryansheehy0/Neo-C/Readme.md

 ## [Removal of operator overloading](#neo-c)
 It's important for a language to stay consistent with its syntax so people know what's built into the language and what isn't.
 Operator overloading can break this consistency and therefore it has been removed from Neo-C.

-- Ex: The `<<` in `std::cout << "Hello World\n";` can be confused with the left shift operator.
+- Ex: The `<<` in `std::cout << "Hello world!\n";` can be confused with the left shift operator.
 It isn't clear if `<<` is built into the language or comes from a library.

 ## [Match statements](#neo-c)
-Switch statements are often used to replace if-else statements, but they typically result in more lines of code due to the required break statements.
-Match statements are meant to solve this problem.
-- You cannot use switch statements in Neo-C. Match statements are used instead.

-The match statement is exactly like the switch statement, but the brakes are automatically included.
+In C++, switch statements take up more lines because of the mandatory break statements.
+Neo-C replaces switch statements with match statements, which don't require the breaks.

 ```C++
 // Neo-C